duburcqa/jiminy/README.md

 # Getting started

 Jiminy is compatible with Linux, MacOS, and Windows.
 It also supports Python2.7 and Python3.5+.
-However, only pre-compiled binaries for Python are available for Linux/Python3.6 and Windows/Python3.6 (coming soon), which can be installed using `pip`.
+However, only pre-compiled binaries for Python are available for Linux/Python3.6 and Windows/Python3.8, which can be installed using `pip`.
 Otherwise, it has to be built from source for now.
 The complete installation instructions are available [here](./INSTALL.md).